Becky Spelman

-Becky Spelman (born 1983 or 1984) is an Irish media psychologist and mental health activist.
+Becky Spelman (born 1983) is an Irish media psychologist and mental health activist.

 Early life and education

 Spelman was born in Nenagh and attended Nenagh Vocational School.
 She became interested in psychology at a young age.
 Spelman began her studies in psychology in Dublin at age 18.
 She currently holds a doctorate in counseling psychology, two postgraduate diplomas, and an undergraduate degree, all within the field of psychology.

 Career

 Spelman makes regular appearances on TV and radio to discuss mental health issues, addiction, insomnia, sex, dating and relationships.
 She appeared as a guest on many TV shows such as Embarrassing Bodies, Extreme Phobias, Porn Laid Bare and Gadget Show.
 In 2015, she hosted a program on Sky One called Fright Club, which helped 60 people to overcome their phobias.

 Spelman's works on psychology has been featured in online publications including The Guardian, The Independent, Daily Mirror, The Sun, Hello!, Nottingham Post, Metro, Stylist, DJ Mag and OK!.'

 Spelman has a Harley Street practice, a private therapy clinic based in London.